 “I knew basically it would be all down to me, and then of course there was, my dad was still demanding to be visited every day [tangible and positive social interaction lacking]” (Participant 30, Offspring carer of parent with heart failure, resilient)

 This participant draws on her psychological assets to facilitate her resilience.
-She ‘negotiates, manages and adapts’ to the stressful situation by opting out of the 24 hour care she was implicitly expected to do, thus showing her resilience in the face of adversity.
+She negotiates, manages and adapts to the stressful situation by opting out of the 24 hour care she was implicitly expected to do, thus showing her resilience in the face of adversity.
 Here, the adversity was not providing care for someone at the end of the life, but providing care without the resources she felt she would need to successfully carry out this caring role.
 She lacked community support (family relationships, family support, wider social support) to carry out further caring duties, but had the insight to identify what she lacked and to take appropriate action.

-Participants were also aware of the insecure nature of the caring; they may have been navigating the role at one point, but had an awareness that one unexpected problem could have caused their fragile situation to become unmanageable;
+Participants were also aware of the insecure nature of the caring; they may have been navigating the role at one point, but had an awareness that one unexpected problem could have caused their fragile situation to become unmanageable:

-“I said to him which I feel very guilty about that if, erm, on the day he died actually, that if I became ill or anything else that I wasn’t too sure… how we were going to manage, and we were getting to a point where it was getting hard to manage because he needed… help with dressing, he needed to be showered, he needed help undressing and getting into bed and all [tangible support lacking] the performance of attaching his night bags and things like that, so it was, there was a lot of work, and it was, we were getting, I was getting rather tired [tangible and emotional support lacking], so, so we were getting to a point where probably we needed help.
+“I said to him, which I feel very guilty about… on the day he died actually, that if I became ill or anything else that I wasn’t too sure… how we were going to manage… because he needed… help undressing and getting into bed [tangible support lacking]…there was a lot of work, and it was, we were getting, I was getting rather tired [tangible and emotional support lacking], so, so we were getting to a point where probably we needed help.
 Or would have needed help” (Participant 29, Offspring carer of parent with heart failure, resilient).

 There were plenty of examples of the tangible care which was frequently offered to carers by other family members and was well received.